-Join Doug Winnie for an in-depth discussion in this video Can I tell if someone is taking a photo or video of me using Glass?, part of Introducing Google Glass.
+Join Doug Winnie for an in-depth discussion in this video Can I tell if someone is taking a photo or video of me using Glass?, part of Google Glass First Look.

 If you see someone and you're wondering if they're taking a picture of you, there are few ways you can tell.
 Right here is the camera button.
 If someone is wearing Glass and they push on this button, that means that they currently actively taking your picture.
 Now, in addition, just so with any other functions of Glass, you can control most actions using your voice.
 In this case if I say, okay Glass, take a picture, it will then use the camera here to take a picture of whatever is in front of them.
 In addition, all functions that you can activate with your voice you can also activate with the menu commands that are located here on the right.